Dialectical Behavior Therapy (DBT)

 - Fee-based consultation and workshops are available to agencies and individuals who wish to incorporate DBT into their practices.

 - Psychology graduate students may participate in DBT therapists' weekly consultation/supervision meetings.

-Jean Shook, RM, NP-C
+Jean Shook, RN, NP-C